vue-styleguidist/vue-styleguidist/docs/Configuration.md

 Type: `String`, optional

 Modifies the root component of the previews of the examples, receives as a parameter the preview component, must return a [component jsx](https://vuejs.org/v2/guide/render-function.html).
 It is useful when you want to create a container to all your examples by default, especially when you use a third library.

+> NOTE: if you are using styleguidist with Vue 3, you should use the [enhancePreviewApp](#enhancePreviewApp) option instead of `renderRootJsx` because the latter is not compatible with Vue 3.

 An example